-Greg is one of a few professionals accomplished in every discipline of the commercial real estate industry.
-He has been president of Tri Properties since 1994 and provides strategic vision and direction to the company.
+Greg is one of a few professionals accomplished in every commercial real estate industry discipline.
+He has been CEO of Tri Properties since 1994 and provides strategic vision and direction to the company.

 Tri Properties has been fortunate to “grow up” as a company with the dynamic, diverse business and economic growth of the Raleigh/Durham area.

 Greg was the driving force behind the development of Imperial Center, one of the largest mixed-use business parks in the Southeast.

 The Tri Properties team has received dozens of prestigious real estate awards for its work in the Triangle market.
 While this list is not exhaustive, Greg has been recognized for his lifetime achievements with several notable awards, including: